-- The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Kosrae has at a point in time to fund emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2007, Kosrae's total unrestricted net assets deficit was \$4.39 million, which is equivalent to 40.6% of annual total revenues.
-Although still considered an unsatisfactory financial indicator, it is an improvement of the ratio from the prior period.
+The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Kosrae has at a point in time to fund emergencies, shortfalls or other unexpected needs.

+For the year ended September 30, 2008, Kosrae's total unrestricted net assets (deficit) was \$5.66 million, which is equivalent to 60.6% of annual total revenues.
+This is considered an unsatisfactory financial indicator, and represents a decline from the ratio of the prior period.

-Level of Budgetary Fund Balance How does our budgetary carryover look?
+Level of Budgetary Fund Balance

+How does our budgetary carryover look?